How does Google’s process work?

 Who may request a removal?

-Who makes decisions about requests to remove local listings?
+Who makes decisions about requests to delist content?

-- Does the request contain all the necessary information for us to make a decision?
+- Does the request contain all the necessary information for us to be able to make a decision?

 - Does the person making the request have a connection to a European country, such as residency or citizenship?

 - Do the pages appear in search results for the requester's name and does the requester's name appear on the page(s) requested for delisting?

 - Does the page requested for delisting include information that is inadequate, irrelevant, no longer relevant or excessive, based on the information that the requester provides?
 Is there a public interest in that information remaining available in search results generated by a search for the requester’s name?